Raaghav-Pillai/Raaghav-Pillai/README.md

 # 💫 About Me:
-I am currently looking for SWE and PM jobs.
-I am collaborating with a startup no their webpages and in house AI model.
+I am currently looking for SWE and PM internships.

 ## 🌐 Socials: